COLAB2/moos-ivp-midca/README.md

     ```
     $ cd moos-ivp/ivp/src
     $ git clone https://github.com/COLAB2/uFldHazardSensor.git
+    # go to the moos-ivp folder and build moos by following the bellow commands
+    $ cd moos-ivp
+    $ ./build-ivp.sh
     ```
 6. Install Zmq from the website http://zeromq.org/intro:get-the-software
 7. In you bash_profile or bashrc please export the paths for moos-ivp/bin and moos-ivp/moos-ivp-midca/bin.